sonata-project/SonataCacheBundle/Resources/doc/reference/installation.rst

 Installation
 ============

-To begin, add the dependent bundles to the `vendor/bundles` directory.
-Add the following lines to the file `deps`:
+To begin, add the dependent bundles to the `vendor` directory buy running this command:

 .. code-block:: bash